 Since it's release, 'The Asylum...' novel continues to increase in popularity as readers around the globe cover themselves in tattoos from its art and words, dress up as its colorful characters, put on their own stage plays taking place in the 'Asylum' world, and incorporate the story into their own lives in virtually every imaginable way.
 Aiding the phenomenon, the famed Vans Warped Tour will feature "Emilie Autumn's Asylum Experience" in the Summer of 2014, wherein festival-goers will enjoy an interactive, day-long immersive theatre experience in Emilie's signature environment, and featuring twice daily performances by the ringmaster, Emilie Autumn, herself.

-In addition, Emilie's followers eagerly await the theatrical stage musical version of 'The Asylum For Wayward Victorian Girls' presently in the production phase, with an anticipated staging in 2015.
+In addition, Emilie's followers eagerly await the theatrical stage musical version of 'The Asylum For Wayward Victorian Girls' presently in the production phase.